This policy presents how Skat Consulting Ltd. and Skat Foundation process your data through our website and our online and mailing activities

-Regardless of whether you are a client, a project partner, a person interested in our programmes, a job applicant or a visitor to our website, we, Skat consulting Ltd. and Skat Foundation (hereinafter referred to as “Skat” or “we”) take the protection of your personal data very seriously, but what does that actually mean?
+Regardless of whether you are a client, a donor, a project partner, a person interested in our programmes, a member of our networks or a job applicant, we (Skat Consulting Ltd. and Skat Foundation) take the protection of your personal data very seriously.

 Tel: +44 (0) 71 228 54 54

-The following types of personal data are processed by us:
+The following personal data is processed by us:

 - Details of your personal identity (if you have informed us about these),

 e.g. first and last name, address details, e-mail address, telephone number, fax number

 - Information on the career progression of job applicants and experts (if you have informed us of these), e.g. professional training, previous employers, other qualifications, language skills, project experience

 - and other information comparable with these data categories.

 Upon receiving your consent, your personal information provided to us is used only for the following purposes: to send you our newsletter or annual reports; to answer your requests or to process your donations.
 We do not share with others any personal data you provide us with.